Compatibility

 - The Chorochs is a passive mob that spawns in the End Highlands and Midlands.
 Although harder to catch than typical livestock, the drops of the Chorochs can prove quite beneficial.
 Chorochs are bred with chorus fruit and offer a unique liquid when milked.

-- The Gallolith is a passive mob that spawns in Stony Peaks and Windswept Hills.
+- The Gallolith is a passive mob that spawns in Stony Peaks, Windswept Hills, and Jagged Peaks.
 Despite appearances, this creature is made entirely of stone and is thus inedible.
 However, feeding the Gallolith with Cobblestone may quickly provide an interesting new use.
 Although they can't be bred, perhaps there's another way they can be renewed.

-- The Lunk is a passive mob that rarely spawns in Old Growth Pine, Old Growth Spruce, and regular Taigas.
-Those lucky enough to encounter one will benefit from its numerous blessings obtained when feeding it a myriad of different treats.
+- The Lunk is a passive mob that rarely spawns in Old Growth Pine, Old Growth Spruce, Snowy, and regular Taigas.
+Those lucky enough to encounter one will benefit from its blessings obtained when feeding it a myriad of different treats.
 Slaying the Lunk, however, will yield both good and bad karma.
+Lunks can be bred with enchanted golden apples.

 - The Cheaper is a hostile mob that spawns similarly to its much more volatile cousin.
 Despite appearances, the Cheaper serves more as an annoyance and can only follow its target.
 While the drop of the Cheaper may seem disappointing, it can open the doors to a world of unique yet disgusting new foods.